trombleyfreedmaxick/Data-Engineering-Exercise/README.md

 4. Add data quality tests.
 5. Document your model and assumptions.
 6. Re-run your process on Day 2 files to validate correctness.
-7. Optionally create a simple BI view (Power BI or any other analysis method).
+7. Create a Power BI Dashboard (or other BI tool) with a few charts you deem useful.

 Your work will be reviewed for correctness, clarity, and real-world engineering thinking.